AkiriJones/UFundProject/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._
+> (2025/02/15): Sprint 1 - the classes CupboardController, Need, CupboardDAO, and CupboardFileDAO were made.